porrasar/alisa_porras_RealEstate_capstone2/README.md

 - Project management and setting priorities and daily goals using a tool like Jira was very helpful.
 - Principal principal -
 - CSS: how to move thing on the screen
+- the ability to use one javascript function in varies places

 ## ------------------------- FUTURE IMPROVEMENTS ---------------------------------
 - Add functionality for: